pensjonatus/flash-fiction/blog/nothing.md

 ---
-title: 'Nothing'
+title: Nothing
 date: '2012-06-09'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Mark was leaning on the window sill looking outside.
 It was the middle of the